 Simply connect all that you’ve been doing to your mission.

-When you show your donors how your activities are making progress towards your mission, you’ll show them that you’re a nonprofit worth investing in.
+When you show your donors how your activities are making progress toward your mission, you’ll show them that you’re a nonprofit worth investing in.

 Storytelling is a critical part of fundraising.